Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Simulation Results

-The symbol error performance is illustrated in Fig. \ref{Fig: SER} considering different number\gil{s} of users $U \in \{4, 10\}$, different number\gil{s} of antennas $M \in \{4, 16\}$, and different number\gil{s} of IRS elements $N \in \{16, 36\}$.
+The \ac{SER} performance is illustrated in Fig. \ref{Fig: SER}\footnote{In practice, in the \ac{BALS} and \ac{KRF} methods, optimizing the beamforming weights for data transmission takes place prior to data transmission.
+However, this optimization step is out of the scope of the present paper.} considering different number\gil{s} of users $U \in \{4, 10\}$, different number\gil{s} of antennas $M \in \{4, 16\}$, and different number\gil{s} of \ac{IRS} elements $N \in \{16, 36\}$.
 Besides, $K = NLU$ and $T = 4$.
 The other parameters are the same as in Fig. \ref{Fig: NMSE}.
-This result shows that the SER performance increases as a function of the number of IRS elements.
+This result shows that the \ac{SER} \gf{decreases} as a function of the number of \ac{IRS} elements.
 This is an interesting result since no optimization process is carried out, which may further improve the system performance.
-Fixing $N= 16$, the effect of the number of antennas at the BS and the number of users is shown.
-In this case, by increasing $M$ and keeping $U = 4$, the SER improves due to a spatial diversity gain.
-Changing the roles, i.e., keeping $M= 4$ and increasing the number of users, the SER degrades as $U$ increases.
-This \gil{is intuitive} since the number of channel components to be estimated increases as more users are active in the system.
+Fixing $N= 16$, the effect of the number of antennas at the \ac{BS} and the number of users is shown.
+By increasing $M$ and keeping $U = 4$, the \ac{SER} improves due to a spatial diversity gain.
+Changing the roles, i.e., keeping $M= 4$ and increasing $U$, the \ac{SER} degrades as $U$ increases.
+This \gil{is intuitive}, since the number of channel components to be estimated increases as more users are active in the system.